jlow64/portfolio-dev/README.md

-# portfolio-dev
+# Portfolio Site

-Portfolio site built on vue.js, vite, tailwind and daisyUI
+This is my personal portfolio site, built with Next.js 15, React, Tailwindcss and Framer Motion.